BJP MPs to introduce private members' bills on population control, uniform civil code in upcoming Par session | Politics

 The proposed legislations on population control emphasise on deincentivising couples having more than two children, by making them ineligible for government jobs and subsidies on various facilities and goods given by the government.

+''The preamble of the bill states that this is a bill, inter alia, to stabilise the population and promote the two-child norm.
+The Vishva Hindu Parishad agrees with both objects,'' the organisation's working president, Alok Kumar, said in a letter to the Uttar Pradesh State Law Commission (UPSCL) on Monday.

+However, Sections 5, 6(2) and 7 of the bill, which incentivise public servants and others to have only one child in the family, go ''well beyond the said objects'', he said.

-Asked about the bill, Sinha said population growth has been ringing an ''alarm bell'' for the country and asserted that a central law is ''most required'' as it will be applicable across the nation.
+Asked about the bill he intends to introduce, Sinha said population growth has been ringing an ''alarm bell'' for the country and asserted that a central law is ''most required'' as it will be applicable across the nation.

 The unchecked population growth needs to be regulated, he said.